maptime/capecod/_posts/2015-06-09-data_formats.md

 Bring your laptop.
 The evening will be a mix of learning and hands-on data exploration!

 Please RSVP so we can accommodate everyone. **Bring your laptop** so that you can follow along and contribute.
 As always, **beginners are most welcome**!
-We hope to see you there for a night of fish and maps!

 **Important Details:**